J. Edward Donnelly

-J. Edward Donnelly (February 20, 1908 – March 13, 1999) was an American football coach and college athletics administrator.
+J. Edward Donnelly (February 20, 1908 – March 13, 1999) was an American college football coach and athletics administrator.
 He served as the head football coach at the University of Vermont from 1952 to 1961.
 He was also the athletic director as Vermont from 1952 to 1973.
 Donnelly played college football and college basketball at the University of Chattanooga—now known as the University of Tennessee at Chattanooga.